Strong leader groups

 Looking for one-to-one sessions?

-Our services also include leader consultations, allowing leaders to discuss workplace concerns and find support in a more intimate one-to-one setting.
+Our services also include comprehensive leader consultations, which allow leaders to discuss a range of workplace concerns and find support in a more intimate one-to-one setting.
 These sessions are unlimited and included at no additional cost for groups with Manitoba Blue Cross EAP coverage.

 We welcome leaders at all levels to take part in strong leader groups.
 To create the ideal experience, we recommend that the group be made up of leaders who work together regularly.